coserotondo/pymhihvac/README.md

 ----------

 **Disclaimer**: This project is not affiliated with or endorsed by Mitsubishi Heavy Industries.
 Use at your own risk.
 Always ensure proper HVAC system configuration before deployment.
-TESTXXXX....